UNIVERSITY OF ILLINOIS AT URBANA-CHAMPAIGN

 Costs are available by contacting the UIUC Illinois Abroad & Global Exchange office.

-WITHDRAWAL POLICY FOR UIUC STUDENTS FOR SPRING AND FALL PROGRAMS:
+WITHDRAWAL POLICY FOR OUR CUSTOMIZED PROGRAMS (SPRING AND FALL SEMESTERS)

 The withdrawal fee immediately after commitment and up to 60 days before the beginning of a semester program is $1500.